 Itchy Skin Relief for Cats

-• Itch is a signal with common roots—parasites, allergies, and infections—so the best relief starts with identifying the category, not guessing.
+• Itch is a symptom with three common drivers—parasites, allergies, and infection—so relief starts with identifying the category, not guessing.

-• Watch for visible patterns: scabs at the neck, thinning fur from overgrooming, dandruff on dark surfaces, or a coat that loses its smooth lay.
+• Read the visible signs: scabs at the neck, fur thinning from overgrooming, dandruff on dark surfaces, or a coat that loses its smooth lay.

-• Topicals and medications can relieve itch, but effectiveness varies by cause; safety matters because cats groom what you apply.
+• Topicals and medications can ease itch, but cats groom what you apply, so anything on the skin should be vet-approved and cat-safe.

 The Visible Signs of Itch, and Why They Deserve Attention